mediachain/mediachain/rfc/mediachain-rfc-4.md

   For instance, a service like Clarifai can publish a namespace containing only merges based on visual similarity
-* WKI-based provider records can be reasonably implemented as distributed, freeing organizationss from relying on indexers for simple mappings
+* WKI-based provider records can be reasonably implemented as distributed, freeing organizations from relying on indexers for simple mappings

 Works that are mediachain-first and require an identifier can either generate one or receive it from a ticket server.
 This ID will be